 - If you see a beer you want but are not sure where people are getting it from, first click the beer.
 Scroll down a bit until you see the FIND IT section.
 There you should see the location peeps have been buying this beer.

-Here is some video help, if you prefer, sadly the top and bottom of my phone’s screen got cut off:
+Here is some video help, if you prefer, from my YouTube Channel:

 Have Notifications Turned On

 I don’t have notifications on for many apps, but I often do for Untappd.
 I guess because I know any notifications I get coming from Untappd will be fun ones.